Fixed Index Annuity [FIA] – Advantages & Disadvantages

 - Tax Deferral: Tax-deferred growth

-- Participation in a portion of stock market gains with no risk of loss
+- Participation in a portion of stock market gains with of loss

 - Higher Return: Better interest rates typically than CDs, money markets and bonds